springernature/scigraph/2017/hackday-2017-06-23/examples/apps/python/README.md

-# Example Python App
+# Example Python Application

-Example how to connect to GraphDB from python.
+This example Python application shows how to connect to GraphDB.

-## How to configure app
+## Running

+1. Install the libraries in `requirements.txt` in a virtual environment or similar.
-Please edit file `Example.py` and replace tag `<IP>` with IP of the GraphDB.
+1. Edit `example.py` to replace `<IP>` with the IP address or host name of your VM.

-## How to run app

-Please execute `run.sh` script.